RediSearch/RediSearch/docs/Configuring.md

 ## TIMEOUT

-The maximum amount of time **in Milliseconds** that a search query is allowed to run.
-If this time is exceeded, we return the top results accumulated so far, or an error depending on the policy set by `ON_TIMEOUT`.
+The maximum amount of time **in milliseconds** that a search query is allowed to run.
+If this time is exceeded we return the top results accumulated so far, or an error depending on the policy set with `ON_TIMEOUT`.
+The timeout can be disabled by setting it to 0.

 !!! note
     This works only in concurrent mode, so enabling `SAFEMODE` disables this option.